-There are so many fun things to do in Pennsylvania it can be overwhelming.
+There are so many fun things to do in Pennsylvania.
 If you live in the Harrisburg area, you already know you’re not too far from major cities like Philadelphia and New York City.
 But you don’t have to drive a couple of hours to have a great time, either.

 1. Gettysburg National Military Park